mancini0/bazel-grpc-playground/README.md

 # bazel-grpc-playground
 This repo reproduces (what might be) a bug in io.grpc.testing.GrpcCleanupRule.

-Using bazel 0.28.0
+Using <b>bazel 0.28.0</b>

-clone this repo, cd here
+1.  clone this repo, cd here
-bazel build //...
+2.  bazel build //...
-bazel run //hyphenation:hyphenation-service-test (should work fine) bazel run //hyphenation:app (should work fine, no output will be produced, ctrl-c to exit) bazel run //capitalization:app (should work fine, no output will be produced, ctrl-c to exit)
+3.  bazel run //hyphenation:hyphenation-service-test (should work fine)
+4.  bazel run //hyphenation:app (should work fine, no output will be produced, ctrl-c to exit)
+5.  bazel run //capitalization:app (should work fine, no output will be produced, ctrl-c to exit)

 BUT both tests executed by

-bazel run //capitalization:capitalization-service-test will fail with the following stack trace:
+6.  <b>bazel run //capitalization:capitalization-service-test</b>  will fail with the following stack trace:

 java.lang.NoSuchMethodError: io.grpc.NameResolver$Factory.newNameResolver(Ljava/net/URI;Lio/grpc/NameResolver$Args;)Lio/grpc/NameResolver;